Hotline Phone Numbers

 We turned to their mother, who told us how she struggled to keep her daughters safe after the abuse.
-She had stopped sending them to school on the bus and instead used private transportation – at a cost of $20 per day – to get them there.
-Yet the cost strained her family’s already-stretched budget.
+She had stopped sending them to school on the bus and instead used private transportation that cost of $20 per day to get them there.
+The cost strained her family’s already-stretched budget.
 She desperately needed support to continue to help her children.

 Thankfully, Sherry, Cathy, and their mother had come to a place where we thrive on partnerships.
 In addition to working with law enforcement, legal, child welfare, and medical partners who help provide abused children with care and justice, we also work with community partners whose services would, in this case, create a stronger net for Sherry and Cathy during their time of crisis.

 Sherry and Cathy’s mother did not know about services for children like her daughters.
 With our help, she learned about one of our community partners who could not only help her care for her children, but who had a bus service that could take Sherry and Cathy to and from school.
 With the strain on her budget, Sherry and Cathy’s mother told us she also needed help covering basic items such as food and clothing.
 We reached out to another partner to provide them with groceries, and thanks to the generosity of our supporters, we had a closet full of clothing where Sherry and Cathy could find what they needed.

 Sherry and Cathy’s mother was extremely grateful for all the help we gave her, not only for her daughters’ immediate crisis, but to change their lives and give her family the brighter, safer future they deserved.

 Thanks to kind-hearted people like you, Sherry and Cathy and their mother received important gifts - gifts of safety, protection, and the possibility of a better future.

 If you suspect that a child you know may be a victim of abuse, please report this to the New York State Central Register of Child Abuse & Maltreatment: 800.342.3720.